 Our current executive officers, and certain information regarding them, other than Mr. Craig, whose information is included under "Board of Directors," are listed below.
-All data is as of June 6, 2012.
+All data is as of June 9, 2014.
+These executive officers, along with Mr. Craig, are our named executive officers for fiscal year 2014.

-Michael J. Schmidtlein, age 51, Senior Vice President-Finance and Chief Financial Officer.
-Mr. Schmidtlein has served as Senior Vice President-Finance and Chief Financial Officer since February 2010.
-From November 2005 until February 2010, Mr. Schmidtlein was Vice President -Corporate Controller and Chief Accounting Officer.
+Michael J. Schmidtlein, age 53, Senior Vice President - Finance and Chief Financial Officer.
+Mr. Schmidtlein has served as Senior Vice President - Finance and Chief Financial Officer since February 2010.
+From November 2005 until February 2010, Mr. Schmidtlein was Vice President - Corporate Controller and Chief Accounting Officer.
 Prior thereto, Mr. Schmidtlein was the Plant Manager of our manufacturing facility in Warrensburg, Missouri.
 Mr. Schmidtlein joined the Energy Storage Group of Invensys plc, which EnerSys acquired in 2002, in 1995.
 Mr. Schmidtlein is a certified public accountant and received his Bachelor of Science degree in Accounting from the University of Missouri.